 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

-Disease began to run wild among the POWs.
+Diseases began to run wild among the POWs.
 Since the medical staff had no medicines, they could do little to help the sick.
 While he was a POW in the camp, Jacob came down with malaria.
 According to the final report on the 192nd Tank Battalion, which was written by 1st Lt.
 Jacques Merrifield after the war, Sgt.
-Jacob A. Schmidt died of malaria, at Camp O’Donnell, on May 25, 1942., and was buried in the camp cemetery in Plot J, Row 2 Grave 29.
-He was the 801 POW to die in the camp.
+Jacob A. Schmidt died of malaria, at Camp O’Donnell, on May 25, 1942., and was buried in the camp cemetery in Plot J, Row 2 Grave 29, and was the 801 POW to die in the camp.

-It was in May or early June that his parents received the first of two letters from the War Department.
+It was in May that his parents received the first of two letters from the War Department.

-“According to War Department records, you have been designated as the emergency addressee if Captain Robert S. Sorensen, O,277,874, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+“According to War Department records, you have been designated as the emergency addressee if Sergeant Jacob A. Schmidt, 20,500,769, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 “I deeply regret that it is impossible for me to give you more information than is contained in this letter.
 In the last days before the surrender of Bataan, there were casualties which were not reported to the War Department.
 Conceivably the same is true of the surrender of Corregidor and possibly other islands of the Philippines.
 The Japanese Government has indicated its intention of conforming to the terms of the Geneva Convention with respect to the interchange of information regarding prisoners of war.
 At some future date, this Government will receive through Geneva a list of persons who have been taken prisoners of war.
 Until that time the War Department cannot give you positive information.